Viral Nation, Leading Influencer Marketing Firm, Launches Sports Marketing Division, Partnering with Collegiate Celebrity Athletes

 Viral Nation has enlisted Professional Sports Marketing Industry heavyweights to execute the vision for VN Sports.
 Tapped as VN Sports Vice President, Mike Lecce joins Viral Nation with a decade of experience in commercial management and representation of professional athletes, including David' Big Papi' Ortiz, Alex Bregman and Jose Bautista.
 Lecce will lead recruiting and brand partnerships for the division under the leadership of Viral Nation Group's Executive Vice President Jonathan Chanti.

-Nutrition coach to professional athletes and celebrities including Drake, Steph Curry and Imari Johnson, OVO Alonzo "Roxx" Thorne will work with Lecce and Chanti in securing brand partnerships for VN Sports Clients.
+Nutrition coach to professional athletes and celebrities including Drake, Steph Curry and Imari Johnson, OVO Alonzo "Roxx" Thornhill will work with Lecce and Chanti in securing brand partnerships for VN Sports Clients.

 "Our mission is to build one of the most inclusive, collaborative sports management divisions in the industry," said Joe Gagliese, CEO and co-founder of Viral Nation Group.
 "Our new team of agents are the best in the business: dynamic and creative, their success speaks for itself.
 They understand that brand partnerships speak louder than ads and have raised the bar regarding client successes.
 They are trailblazers in the new world of athlete-influencer marketing."